-For a look at the most highly recommended rockhounding books, take a look at my post, Best Rockhounding Books For 2017.
+For a look at the most highly recommended rockhounding books, take a look at my post, Best Rockhounding Books.

 That completes the Rock Seekers ultimate guide to rockhounding tools.
 Are you planning a trip anytime soon?
 What tools are you thinking about taking with you.
 What are you’re favorite rockhounding tools?

 We’d love to hear about where you’re going and what you’re after!

 What tools do you think should be added to our list?
 If you see something important that’s missing, let me know…I’ll try to add it.

 - The History of Rockhounding: A Riveting Look at Rock and Mineral Collecting Through The Ages - September 18, 2023